CASUAL: Conditional Support Alignment for Domain Adaptation with Label Shift: Related works

 \section{Related works}

 A dominant approach for tackling the UDA problem is learning domain-invariant feature representation, based on the theory of~\citet{ben2006analysis}, which suggests minimizing the $\mathcal{H} \Delta \mathcal{H}$-divergence between the two marginal distributions $P^S_Z, P^T_Z$.
-More general target risk bound than that of~\citet{ben2006analysis} have been developed by extending the problem setting to multi-source domain adaptation~\citep{mansour2008domain,zhao2018adversarial,phung2021learning}, or considering discrepancy distance~\citep{mansour2009domain}, hypothesis-independent disparity discrepancy~\citep{zhang2019bridging}, or PAC-Bayesian bounds with weighted majority vote learning~\citep{germain2016new}.
+More general target risk bound than that of~\citet{ben2006analysis} have been extended to multi-source domain adaptation~\citep{zhao2018adversarial} or hypothesis-independent disparity discrepancy~\citep{zhang2019bridging}.
+Numerous methods have been proposed to align the distribution of source and target feature representation, using Wasserstein distance~\citep{shen2018wasserstein,lee2018minimax}, maximum mean discrepancy~\citep{long2015learning,long2016unsupervised}, Jensen-Shannon divergence~\citep{ganin2015unsupervised,tzeng2017adversarial}, or first and second moment of the concerned distribution~\citep{sun2016deep,peng2019moment},.